-After the work of the first week, here are some ways to you use Slack that will make class run better.
+As we start the first week, here are some ways to you use Slack that will make class run better.
 Please apply them or ask questions over Slack if you have them.
 Make sure you’ve already read the syllabus, the Class Reading Activity (CRA) post, and logged into Slack before reading this post.

 Each channel in our Slack workspace is for a particular kind of conversation.
 The CRA channels should be self explanatory — the work of those activities gets posted there.
 Here is a list of the other channels, and what we should use them for: